iocainst/mezzanine-wiki/README.rst

 Quick start
 ===========

-1. Install mezzanine-wiki:

-    - Clone repo onto system. cd into top level 'mezzanine-wiki'.
-    - Activate virtualenv (if applicable).
+1. Activate your virtualenv (if applicable).
+Install mezzanine-wiki with "pip install mezzanine-wiki":
-    - Use " pip install . "

 2. Add "mezzanine_wiki" to your INSTALLED_APPS setting like this::